CartoDB/airship/packages/bridge/src/vl/animation-controls/README.md

 There are two ways of using this:

-- Creating an animation expression on the viz, stored on a variable
+- Creating an animation expression on the viz
 - Automatically creating an animation where you can control certain parameters

 If you create the animation expression, you can call it `@animation` or if you need to, name it as you wish and specify such name on the options object of this.